component-network/viewscript-server/README.md

 ## What is ViewScript?

-**ViewScript** is a superset of HTML for building web apps.
+**ViewScript** is a superset of HTML for building web apps with components.
 It can be used for content management, static site generation, and server-side rendering.

 ## How to Use